A recipe for building an articulated, weighted and vibrating brush

 My customer's system consists of Wilson Alexx speakers, SMc Custom amplifiers and Preamplifier, dCS DAC, Clock and upsampler, Aurender 20+ Server with Pranawire Nirvana and Sukhavati cables throughout with three PranaWire Sovereign Linebackers and one PranaWire Cloud9 Power Conditioner, and other tweeks too numerous to mention.

-There are only two systems where I have heard this vanishing level of compression, my own and my customer’s both with the PranaWire Emerald Super Enhanced Ground plane and the Annapurna Collector/Platform in place.
-Let me say from the outset that this listening session was THE LISTENING EVENT of my life!
+There are a handful of systems where I have heard this vanishing level of compression, they include my own reference system and this customer’s, both with the PranaWire Emerald Super Enhanced Ground plane and the Annapurna Collector/Platform in place.
+Let me say from the outset that this listening session was among the peak listening events of my life!
 The notes should be taken in the context that all comments are on the very things that are different and better, increased or enhanced.
 This system now has vanishingly low dynamic compression from micro to macro dynamics.
 The images are not as large as in our reference system, but the quality is beyond reproach.
 I have heard this same digital front end dozens of times, but now the way it presents, from the softest whisper to the loudest crescendo, is more deeply satisfying than anything I have ever heard.
 This digital based system rivals the best analog I have heard and in some significant ways surpasses it.
 I can only speculate as to why, with the Annapurna under the pre-amplifier that this should be so, but it is the case.

 La Sonnambula, Bellini, Southerland and Pavorati: You can’t assume that glare is a fault of the recording.
 Glare is often seen as a highlight at a particular frequency or range, but when the system is able to handle it, as in this case with the introduction of the Annapurna, that highlight is unpacked, becoming a further enhancement and clarification of the information that is reaching your ears, such as the precise distances between musicians, and and a new freshness and immediacy of the voices.
 This results in a much deeper emotional connection with the performance.